Jacques André

 Jacques André (25 February 1919 - 2 April 1988) was a French fighter pilot in the Normandie-Niemen Regiment, which flew on the Eastern Front of World War II.
-He was one of four French citizens awarded the title Hero of the Soviet Union.
+He was one of four French citizens awarded the title Hero of the Soviet Union and is attributed with 11 confirmed victories.

 After World War II he competed in the men's 400 metres hurdles at the 1948 Summer Olympics.